Jerilderie railway station

-The Jerilderie railway station is a heritage-listed former railway station located on the now closed Tocumwal line at Nowranie Street, Jerilderie, in the Murrumbidgee Council local government area of New South Wales, Australia.
-The former station was designed by John Whitton and built from 1884 to 1885 by Charles Hardy.
-It is also known as Jerilderie Railway Station Group.
-The property was added to the New South Wales State Heritage Register on 17 April 2003.
+The Jerilderie railway station is a heritage-listed former railway station on the now closed Tocumwal line at Nowranie Street, Jerilderie, in the Murrumbidgee Council local government area of New South Wales (NSW), Australia.
+The station buildings were designed by John Whitton, and constructed by Charles Hardy in 1884 and 1885.
+The station complex is known as Jerilderie Railway Station Group, and was added to the New South Wales State Heritage Register on 17 April 2003.

 History

-The Jerilderie Railway Station precinct and buildings was designed by John Whitton, Engineer in Chief of the NSW railways from 1856-1888.
-Whitton designed much of extant NSW railways infrastructure including station buildings.
-His particular design ethos has created a genre of railway station and station master's house designs that are recognisable and distinctive throughout NSW.
+The Jerilderie railway station precinct and buildings were designed by John Whitton, who was the Engineer in Chief of the New South Wales Government Railways from 1856 to 1888.
+Whitton designed a good deal of the extant NSW railways infrastructure, including station buildings.
+His design ethos created a recognisable and distinctive genre of railway station and station master's house designs throughout NSW.

-The Station and Station Master's Residence buildings are significant in a small relatively isolated rural town and it illustrates the importance the railways anticipated having in their development of Jerilderie area and in wresting trade away from Victoria.
-The diminishment of railway activity brought about by improved roads and road transport is manifested by the decay and removal of infrastructure along the railway corridors and in the precinct of Jerilderie Station arrangement.
+The Jerilderie station and station master's residence are significant in the small, relatively isolated rural town of Jerilderie.
+They exemplify the anticipated importance of the railways in the development of Jerilderie area, and in wresting trade away from Victoria.
+The lessening of railway activity, brought about by improved roads and road transport, is manifested by the decay and removal of infrastructure along railway corridors, and in the precincts of Jerilderie station.